joboakyee-beep/chem-eng-calculator/README.md

-# chem-eng-calculator
+# chem-eng-toolkit
-A chemical engineering calculator built in Racket.
+A chemical engineering toolkit built in Racket.